Nibezak/payflow-package/docs/core/reference/collections.md

 ### Sorting products

-Lunar comes with a handful of criteria out the box for sorting products in a collection:
+Payflow comes with a handful of criteria out the box for sorting products in a collection:

 |Name|Description|
 |:-|:-|